BhushanKolhe1920/MegaHack_2.0___Team_Avengers___Vaccine_Drone/README.md

 Covid19 Vaccine doses package                      ------------------->               Rural Areas

-This python file runs a ROS-node of name attitude_control which controls the roll pitch and yaw angles of the eDrone.
+This python file runs a ROS-node of name attitude_control which controls the roll pitch and yaw angles of the eDrone. <br>
-This node publishes and subsribes (when max. of them are used) the following topics:
+This node publishes and subsribes (when max. of them are used) the following topics:<br>

         PUBLICATIONS            SUBSCRIPTIONS
         /rpyz_errors            /pid_tuning_altitude
         /edrone/pwm             /pid_tuning_pitch